p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 it is useful for both the next service run as well to know from where to continue after crashes.

 The exact algorithm describing the service functionality is as follows:
-- get last 'polling status' from S3
+- get latest 'polling status' from S3
 - use it to compose query to the database
 - knowing that database response might consist of multiple pages, for each page (large loop on the picture):
 - request access token and (small loop):